Write Your Story – Submit a Blog Idea

 What we’re looking for:

-We’re seeking blog posts between 600-800 words on disability rights topics, written by people who identify as disabled.
+We’re seeking articles and op-eds on disability rights topics, written by people who identify as disabled.
 In order to have your piece considered for publication, keep in mind that it’s important to interweave your personal insights and experiences with broader cultural and disability rights issues.
 We accept a mix of narrative and reported pieces.
 To learn more about the mission and purpose of the Rooted in Rights Blog, read this Letter from the Editor.

 Topics can include, but are not limited to: